-- 1. Number of Officers - a.
+1 Number of Officers

+- a.
 Each Local Council shall have the following elected Officers: President, Vice President and Secretary, except as provided in Section C.1.c. and C.5. of this Article.
-These Officers shall be nominated and elected in accordance with Article VIII.C.
-1. and 2. - b.
-Each Local Council shall have a Local Executive Council comprised of the elected Local Council Officers who shall serve in the same capacity for the Local Executive Council.
+These Officers shall be nominated and elected in accordance with Article VIII.C.1. and 2 - b.
+Each Local Council shall have a Local Executive Council comprised of the elected Local Council Officers who shall serve in the same capacity for the Local Executive Council. - c.
+For any Local Council, additional Officers may be elected and designated as Local Council Representatives in accordance with c.
+(1) and (2) below.
+The decision to elect additional representatives or to reduce the number of representatives to be elected shall be made by the Local Council at a regular membership meeting where the business is included on the advanced agenda. - (1) Local Councils with membership of two thousand (2,000) or less shall be limited to a maximum of two (2) Local Council Representatives. - (2) One (1) additional Local Council Representative may be elected for each additional increase of one thousand (1,000) members, or portion thereof.